Weinersteintwentea/Ecommerce-Digitronics/README.md

 2.Download this project.

-3.Let's assume that you have installed so create a folder in htdocs folder named ecom and paste this files and folders in ecom.
+3.Let's assume that you have installed Xampp so create a folder in htdocs folder named ecom and paste this files and folders in ecom.

 4.Import ecom.sql file in phpmyadmin.